|the Astronomical Society of Southern New England|

 The Astronomical Society of Southern New England is a non-profit association of amateur astronomers who serve Rhode Island and Southeastern Massachusetts with educational outreach programs at schools and local venues as well as public viewing, including Waterfire Providence and operating the observatory at UMass Dartmouth for public nights.

-Our Next Observing Night at UMass Dartmouth will be on November 1 2014 at 7:00 PM
+Our Next Observing Night at UMass Dartmouth to be Announced

 Professor ALAN HIRSHFELD